cnandreu/animeopenings/README.md

 * `npm run build` (if you want to build the application, built files will be inside `animeopenings/build`)

 You will need [Node.js and npm](https://nodejs.org/en/).
 This application is built with [Electron](http://electron.atom.io/#get-started).

+# Known Issues

+* Creating playlists cause the application to crash.
+* Navigating away from the main page causes notifications to stop working.